insomniac807/CPPMasterclass/03.VariablesAndDataTypes/034.Auto/README.md

 ### What is this?

-- Allows the compiler to determine the datatype based on the data passed to the variable during assignment
+- Allows the compiler to determine the datatype based on the data passed to the variable during initialisation
 - Run the Example code to see this in action